Phoenix Juvenile Defense Attorney

 Arizona Juvenile Laws

-When a minor commits a delinquent act in the state of Arizona, they are subject to the laws of Arizona’s juvenile courts.
-The juvenile court in Arizona has jurisdiction over minors until they reach the age of eighteen.
-(That is, from youth up until their 18th birthday.)
+When a child faces criminal charges while they are still considered a minor, they are at the discretion of juvenile law.
 Arizona’s juvenile laws are similar to those in the adult judicial system, but they do vary in some ways.
 For example, while the adult criminal system tends to focus primarily on punitive efforts like incarceration, the juvenile system works more towards solutions that are more rehabilitative in nature.

 - General Provisions